moezbhatti/qk-count/README.md

-# Counter
+# QK Count

-A simple "counter" app.
+A simple counter app for Android, built to be pretty yet functional.

+Documentation and a more thorough README will be added shortly.

 # Thanks